-- A permanent list that will be updated only when sudden and immense currency movements take place, - A list that will be regularly updated and will urgently be updated when sudden and immense currency movements take place.
+- A permanent list that will be updated only when sudden and very large currency movements take place. - A list that will be regularly updated and will be urgently updated when sudden and very large currency movements take place.

-For more information refer to the 'Commission Staff Working Paper - Impact Assessment' accompanying the document 'Regulation of the European Parliament and the Council Regulation on prudential requirements for the credit institutions and investment firms' (http://ec.europa.eu/internal_market/bank/docs/regcapital/CRD4_reform/IA_regulation_en.pdf)
+2 For more information refer to the 'Commission Staff Working Paper - Impact Assessment' accompanying the document 'Regulation of the European Parliament and the Council Regulation on prudential requirements for the credit institutions and investment firms' (http://ec.europa.eu/internal_market/bank/docs/regcapital/CRD4_reform/IA_regulation_en.pdf)

-It was decided by the EBA that, due to the volatile market conditions, the list of closely correlated currencies should be updated regularly.
-For every currency pair the data series shall be updated by incorporating a natural year of history beginning on 1 October of the previous exercise and ending on 30 September of the current year.
-The EBA has decided that the process should be conducted annually, during the fourth quarter of each natural year (it is inferred from the next paragraph that the starting and ending point of the dataset to used for the final ITS should be 1 October 2008 - 30 September 2013 or 5 years preceding the date).
+It was decided by the EBA that, because of the volatile market conditions, the list of closely correlated currencies should be updated regularly.
+For every currency pair the data series will be updated by incorporating a natural year of history beginning on 1 October of the previous year and ending on 30 September of the current year.
+The EBA has decided that the process should be conducted annually, during the fourth quarter of each natural year.

-By the end of the third quarter of each natural year, NSAs shall identify the currencies, if any, that have not been included in the previous year's list of currencies to be assessed, despite being relevant for their financial institutions.
-These currencies shall be incorporated in the list of currencies to be assessed provided there is a 5 year daily data series available from a trustworthy source.
+By the end of the third quarter of each natural year, NSAs should identify the currencies, if any, that have not been included in the previous year's list of currencies to be assessed, despite being relevant for their financial institutions.
+These currencies will be incorporated in the list of currencies to be assessed provided there is a 5-year daily data series available from a trustworthy source.

 In addition to this 'regular' update, it is necessary to establish an 'urgent' update process.
-If, due to exceptional market conditions, there are indications that two currencies, previously identified as closely correlated, are not any more correlated, the EBA shall perform an assessment for that currency pair.
-If the assessment confirms that they are not closely correlated anymore, the EBA shall update the list and submit it to the Commission for urgent approval.
+If, due to exceptional market conditions, there are indications that two currencies, previously identified as closely correlated, are no longer correlated, the EBA will perform an assessment for that currency pair.
+If the assessment confirms that they are no longer closely correlated, the EBA will update the list and submit it to the Commission for urgent approval.

-This urgent process shall only be applicable if there is an urgent need to eliminate a currency pair from the list of closely correlated currencies; the incorporation of new currencies shall always be done via the regular update process.
+This urgent process will be applicable only if there is an urgent need to eliminate a currency pair from the list of closely correlated currencies; new currencies will always be incorporated using the regular update process.